-- 45. The discovery of the negative impacts of tobacco use in the 1990's and early 2000's changed American society.
-Laws were enacted banning cigarette smoking in public places such as restaurants and bars.
-The prohibition sparked changes in Americans' smoking habits and added to increasing social stigma.
-Dramatically increased taxes on cigarettes provided another disincentive to smoke, and many Americans gave up smoking to live a healthier life.
-Rates of traditional smoking among the younger generations decreased drastically. - 46.
-The first modern E-Vapor products appeared in the United States market by the mid-2000s.
-Around 2010, traditional tobacco companies started either entering the market with their own products or acquiring existing E-Vapor companies. - 47.
-In 2007, Pax Labs ("Pax") was founded by James Monsees and Adam Bowen, graduates of the design program at Stanford University.
+45. The first modern E-Vapor products appeared in the United States market by the mid-2000s.
+Around 2010, traditional tobacco companies started either entering the market with their own products or acquiring existing E-Vapor companies.

+46. In 2007, Pax Labs ("Pax") was founded by James Monsees and Adam Bowen, graduates of the design program at Stanford University.
 Initially, Pax was called Ploom.
 In 2017, JLI was spun out of Pax.
-In this complaint, Pax is referred to as JLI. - 48.
-Monsees has described the cigarette as "the most successful consumer product of all time . . . an amazing product."
+In this complaint, Pax is referred to as JLI.

+47. Monsees has described the cigarette as "the most successful consumer product of all time . . . an amazing product."
 Because of "some problems" inherent in the cigarette, JLI's founders set out to "deliver[] solutions that refresh the magic and luxury of the tobacco category."
 Monsees saw "a huge opportunity for products that speak directly to those consumers who aren't perfectly aligned with traditional tobacco products."
 With a focus on recreating the "ritual and elegance that smoking once exemplified," Monsees and Bowen founded JLI to "meet the needs of people who want to enjoy tobacco but don't self-identify with-or don't necessarily want to be associated with-cigarettes."

-- 49. In 2013, Altria entered the Closed-System E-Vapor market through its subsidiary Nu Mark with the brand MarkTen.
-The MarkTen was a cig-a-like product that was designed to look and feel like a traditional cigarette. - 50.
-Over the next several years, Altria spent well over \$100 million acquiring other existing Closed-System E-Vapor products in order to augment its portfolio. - 51.
-In 2015, JLI launched the JUUL, a Closed-System E-Vapor product in a discreet "podbased" format.
+48. In 2013, Altria entered the Closed-System E-Vapor market through its subsidiary Nu Mark with the brand MarkTen.
+The MarkTen was a cig-a-like product that was designed to look and feel like a traditional cigarette.

+49. Over the next several years, Altria spent well over \$100 million acquiring other existing Closed-System E-Vapor products in order to augment its portfolio.

+50. In 2015, JLI launched the JUUL, a Closed-System E-Vapor product in a discreet "podbased" format.
 JLI's Closed-System E-Vapor product is comprised of three products: (1) the device ("JUUL"), which looks and feels like a small USB drive, (2) pods containing E-Liquid ("JUULpods"), and (3) a charger.
 These products are shown below.

-the 1960s, tobacco companies have manufactured cigarettes that freebase nicotine using ammonia, which liberates the nicotine so that it can be quickly absorbed into the lungs and the brain.
+51. The JUUL deployed a chemical breakthrough in the speed of its nicotine delivery.
+Since the 1960s, tobacco companies have manufactured cigarettes that freebase nicotine using ammonia, which liberates the nicotine so that it can be quickly absorbed into the lungs and the brain.
 As one addiction expert has said, "[t]he modern cigarette does to nicotine what crack does to cocaine."
 JLI discovered that by adding benzoic acid to nicotine salts, which occur naturally in tobacco, they could mimic a cigarette's rapid nicotine delivery.
 E-Liquid (also known as E-juice, vape juice, and vapor liquid) is the fluid used in vaporizers and electronic cigarettes that creates the actual vapor.
 JUUL uses a proprietary blend of E-Liquid.
 According to Bowen, because it contains ten times as much nicotine as other e-cigarettes, JUUL packs a "bigger punch" as compared to other, similar products in the market.
 Bowen also stated that the idea behind the blend was to eliminate the need for smokers to go back to cigarettes after an unsatisfying experience with vaping.